geografia-au/geografia-au.github.io/source/content/projects/greater_geraldton_expenditure_analysis.md

 In or out: "In"
 ---

-Working with Landcorp to quantify business, government and consumer expenditure leakage from Greater Geraldton.
-From this, we can identify supply chain opportunities for new business establishment in the municipality.
-CrowdSpot is used to collect and map&nbsp;consumer expenditure data.&nbsp;
+Working with Landcorp, the MidWest Development Commission and the City of Greater Geraldton, we quantified business, government and consumer expenditure leakage from the region.
+For consumer leakage, we used real expenditure data sourced from Quantium.
+The outcome included the identification of supply chain opportunities for new business enterprises in the region.